cmsplt/PLTOffline/README.md

 The directory TrackLumiZC/ contains further documentation and utilities for processing and plotting the results produced by this script. **TrackLumiZeroCountingVdM** is a variant with somewhat different thresholds for determining a channel dropout suitable to the lower luminosity of the VdM scan. **TrackLumiZeroCountingBXVdM** is a variant which calculates a per-BX luminosity (also using the VdM setup); like **MeasureAccidentalsBX**, it requires a full fill's worth of data.

+* **ParseCondDBData* is a utility for use with **MeasureAccidentals** and **TrackLumiZeroCounting**.
+It takes a CSV file of the online luminosity from the conditions browser and a text file output by one of the previous scripts, and combines the two so that you can look at the accidental rate or track lumi as a function of the online fast-or luminosity.
+See the documentation in MeasureAccidentals/README for more details on how to use this script.
+(Note that the script only cares about the timestamp in the text file -- all other data will simply be copied over to the output file.)

 ## Other Utilities

 These are more special-purpose utilities, but they have been written or updated recently and should still work without additional changes.